How to Create Shade in a Hot Conservatory Using Shade Sails

 A Cheap Way to Shade a Hot Conservatory

-Conservatories are useful spaces in a home, but they are sometimes hard to use in the summer months.
+Conservatories are useful spaces in a home, but in some houses they are hard to use in the summer months.
 The sun comes in through the glass or plastic and heats up the room quickly.
-The light is often too strong to use a computer or TV, and furniture can become faded by the sunlight.
+The light is often too strong to use a computer or TV, and furniture can fade in the sunlight.

 After searching for a cheap way to shade and cool my conservatory, I stumbled upon sails which are used to create shade outdoors, but they have proved to be the perfect answer to our overheated conservatory.